 John has more than 25 years' experience in the IT industry, both within Australia and internationally.
 His experience covers IT projects for the introduction of ATMs and EFT/POS within Australia, pay TV systems, broadband services, and other significant IT-related projects.
-Prior to returning to Australia, John was based in Hong Kong, where he was responsible for the IT infrastructure for the Walt Dispoy Company.

-where he was responsible for the IT infrastructure for the Walt Disney Company across Asia Pacific.
+Prior to returning to Australia, John was based in Hong Kong, where he was responsible for the IT infrastructure for the Walt Disney Company across Asia Pacific.
 John has also worked within the education sector, assisting with the integration of IC&T and innovation to affect positive learning outcomes.
 He joined the Relationships Australia (Victoria) Limited Board in 2008.